ROBOTIS-GIT/emanual/docs/en/software/rplus2/task.md

 ### Custom

-- User can access the address of an external device such as a Dynamixel directly to perform read/write tasks.
+- User can access the address of an external device such as DYNAMIXEL directly to perform read/write tasks.

 - User can read/write by selecting the specified address in units of Byte, Word, or DWord.Write or read in Byte or DWORD variable to write/read on user accessed address

-- Please refer to the Dynamixel Control Table for more detail.
+- Please refer to DYNAMIXEL Control Table for more detail.

 ## [Common](#common)